MiguelUrenaPliego/MDyn/README.md

 The running codes are fully commented and should be easy to navigate, but tutorials are on the way.

 ## Instalation
 No instalation is needed (beyond some standard Python libraries like numpy, scipy, matplotlib).
-The subfolder "code" needs to be in the working directory when running the main python script.
+The subfolder "code" needs to be in the parent directory when running the main python script in the working sub-directory, as it is structured here.

 ## Accompanying Papers
 Please refer to the paper (https://doi.org/10.1016/j.advengsoft.2020.102934) for details of the MDyn solver, validation, and more information about the library.